 - How much of your audience sees your content?

 This guide will help you understand Facebook Insights, but to get the most out of this tool you’ll need to use it on a regular basis and stay in the loop with new developments on your page.

 Go to your Facebook Page and select the ‘Insights’ option at the top of the page.

-When you access this tab, you will see that the insights are broken down into eleven tabs.
+When you access this tab, you will see that the insights are broken down into fifteen tabs.

 Depending on your goals, you’ll find some of the available options more useful than others.
 Let’s go through each tab and explain what they do.